collective-action/tech/CONTRIBUTING.md

 To contribute, please use pull requests to add to the repo so that new additions can be checked for formatting, accuracy and validity.

-This document will cover three aspects of making contributions:
+This document will cover how to make a contribute:
 1. Github steps
 1. Data Fields
 1. Formatting Guidelines